Bragado/RedReader/esofDocs/Model Process.md

 ####*"The most popular/useful ones go into the release"*

 Like shown before, RedReader has a huge support from the reddit community with new suggestions for improvement.
-One day later after he released the app, the developer created a [list of the suggested to-dos](https://www.reddit.com/r/RedReader/comments/1buzdp/my_current_todo_list_20130407_please_check_this/).
-Pratically, almost all of the suggestions are accepted, except particular cases where the new features aren't pratical for the common use or in manners of particular preferences.
+One day after the release of the app, the developer created a [list of the suggested to-dos](https://www.reddit.com/r/RedReader/comments/1buzdp/my_current_todo_list_20130407_please_check_this/).
+Pratically, almost all of the suggestions are accepted, except particular cases when the new features aren't pratical for the common use or in manners of particular preferences.

 #### Design and implementation